TTEnsemble

 • Tear down processes and network interfaces after some timeout or s hutdown signal

-class ticktalkpython.Ensemble.TTEnsemble(log_file, name, is_runtime_mgr=False)
+class ticktalkpython.Ensemble.TTEnsemble(log_file_name, name, output_func, is_runtime_mgr=False)

 Each device in a TTPython graph interpretation environment is represented by an instance of TTEnsemble or an ‘ensemble’ in our parlance.